Safety Modes

 Overview

-(NOTE: Command R, R+, and R7B have built-in protections against core harms, such as content that endangers child safety, which are always operative and cannot be adjusted.)
+Command A, Command R7B, Command R+, and Command R have built-in protections against core harms, such as content that endangers child safety, which are always operative and cannot be adjusted.

 How Does it Work?

-Users can switch between modes by simply adding the safety_mode
+Users can set an appriate level of guardrailing by adding the safety_mode

 "CONTEXTUAL"